Sauk Village, Illinois: History

 In 1847, St. Jakob's Church was built.
 Father Francis Fischer was the first priest of the church, which had twenty parishioners.
 In 1871, the original church was struck by lightning and burned to the ground.
 The church was promptly rebuilt, only to be struck again in 1873.
 After this second lightning strike, the church was moved to what became the corner of Sauk Trail and the Calumet Expressway, where it would stand until its razing in 2004.
 The name of the church was changed from the German St. Jakob to St. James in 1917 as a result of anti-German attitudes due to World War I. During the Great Depression of the 1930s, St. James Church experienced a shortage in revenues.
 Area residents helped by hand-digging the basement of the church in order to create a hall that could be rented out.
 On November 11, 1940, a tornado touched down in the area, causing extensive damage to the roof of St. James Church.
 Area residents may have known the Old St. James Church as the Old Community Center.
 The graveyard directly behind where the Old St. James Church stood is the St. James Cemetery at Strassburg.
 It is the final resting place for many of Sauk Village's original settlers.
 While the church was being readied for demolition in 2004, former Trustee Richard Derosier, while cleaning the attic of the old church, stumbled over an old relic cross that once hung in the old St. James Church.
 The old relic cross now hangs at the entry to St. James Church some 150 years later.
 The original bell, cast in the 19th century, stands outside St. James Church today as a testament to the history and sacrifices of so many families of Sauk Village.
+St. James permanently closed in 2023.

 When the Calumet Expressway was built in the late 1950s, the Strassburg area was seen as a prime real estate development.
 The AMBO I Construction firm moved into the area in 1956, building homes in what is now known as the Garden Section, near the Calumet Expressway and just south of Sauk Trail.
 The community was incorporated on March 12, 1957, as Sauk Village, since there was a town in southern Illinois that already had the name Strasburg.
 Thomas J. Nichols served as Sauk Village's first president.